sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md

 2. Use the instance's signer to sign the transaction.
 Note that `instance.foo` could be invoked during this process in order to get a valid unlocking script for the input.

-3. User the instance's connected provider to send the transaction.
+3. Use the instance's connected provider to send the transaction.

 #### MethodCallOptions